 1. Sao Beach

 If you are looking for perfect beach with white powdery sand, turquoise clear water with swaying palm with jungled backdrop and with a couple of cocktail while grazing out at the beach then Bai Sao is your perfect choice.
-Bai Sao is one of the best beach in Phu Quoc Island, process 7 km long with quieted secluded beach, unspoiled nature, numerous amendities and easy to access to An Thoi Archipelago, which make it an ideal place for a day trip or longer stay.
+Bai Sao is one of the best beaches in Vietnam, process 7 km long with quieted secluded beach, unspoiled nature, numerous amendities and easy to access to An Thoi Archipelago, which make it an ideal place for a day trip or longer stay.

 Tips: Bai Sao is located in the in the South of Phu Quoc, 25km from Dong Duong Town.
 From local experience, you should hire a taxi and then follow An Thoi direction, this is small road, but without dirts ( Roads on Long Beach direction would be shorter but would be more dirty and muggy.